gwladysp/solar-system/README.md

 - ThreeJS
 - TailwindCSS

-Data is from The Solar System OpenData API.
+Data are from The Solar System OpenData API.
-Texts and illustrations are from
+Texts and illustrations are self-made.